Close

 A Driver Ran Me Off the Road on My Motorcycle in New Jersey – Now What?

 Before leaving the scene, however, call 911 and report the accident to the police.
 Talk to other eyewitnesses who saw the negligent driver run you off the road in New Jersey.
 If you are injured, go to the hospital.
-Soon after, Jerry can work on identifying the driver who ran you off the road so you can file a motorcycle accident lawsuit against them and recover fair compensation.
+Soon after, Jerry can work on identifying the driver who ran you off the road and file a motorcycle accident lawsuit against them to recover fair compensation.

 Call New Jersey motorcycle accident lawyer Jerry Friedman at 1-800-529-4464 for help with your case.